 For industrial applications, these dampers are expected to operate – open and close their blades – in conditions where static air pressure can reach 10 in. w.g. or more.

 The maximum allowable static pressure will change based on the model used and the size of the industrial damper.
-Generally, as an industrial damper gets larger, its maximum static pressure will decrease.
+As an industrial damper gets larger, its maximum static pressure will decrease.

-In industrial settings, air velocities will exceed the 4000 feet per minute on a regular basis.
+In industrial settings, air velocities will exceed four thousand feet per minute on a regular basis.

 The maximum allowable air velocity will differ from model to model.
 Read the damper’s submittal for its maximum air velocity and maximum air pressure.
 These values will be listed by size.
 It's important to understand the damper’s limitations before making your selection.
-Industrial dampers are designed to withstand these greater air velocities – in excess of 6000 feet per minute.
+Industrial dampers are designed to withstand these greater air velocities – more than six thousand feet per minute.
 Standard control dampers are not designed to operate under these conditions.

 Limitations for Industrial Dampers

 Industrial dampers are built from heavier materials, such as a thick gauge of galvanized steel or roll-formed steel.

 They will be much heavier than standard control dampers of the same size; from eight pounds per square foot of total damper size, all the way up to 18 pounds per square foot.

 You will need to consider this extra weight when choosing where to place the damper: the application must be able to support a heavier damper.

-Although they can operate in high temperature environments, an industrial damper is not suitable for use as a fire damper.
+Although they can operate in elevated temperature environments, an industrial damper is not suitable for use as a fire damper.
 Fire dampers are specifically designed and rigorously tested to block the passage of flames through the damper’s blades, in accordance with UL test standards.